jerrymccjr/Azure-Creating-Tenant-Account-Subscription-and-Resource-Groups/README.md

 <img src="https://i.imgur.com/XZlTglI.png" height="80%" width="80%" alt="Lab 1A: Azure search free account"/>
 </p>
 <p>
+Now, let's set up a free Azure acccount.
 Use a browser to search for something like "free azure account" and look for the right link.
 </p>
 <br />